Zebpay Build is a platform where users can create their own applications for trading like other cryptocurrency trading applications.

 Description

-Optional: The trade pair must be valid matching product available in the list of pairs for trading.
-Ex:BTC-AUD
+The trade pair must be valid matching product available in the list of pairs for trading.
+Ex:BTC-INR

 Optional: Default value is 'pending'.
 The status of the order can be determined and then classified into 'pending' or 'complete'.
 Order will have 'complete' status if it is fully executed in other cases, status will be 'pending'.